nginxinc/nginx-basics-workshops/labs/lab0/prerequisites.md

 1. Docker Compose
 1. Chrome or other modern browser
 1. Visual Studio Code, or other test/code editor
-1. Postman or any other API platform that helps running API requests.
+1. Thunder Client VSCode extension or any other API platform that helps running API requests.

 ## Administrative Requirements